anshulltyagii/Sparkify/README.md

 ## Features

 ### 1. User Authentication
-Infinet implements secure user authentication to ensure a personalized experience for each user.
+Sparkify implements secure user authentication to ensure a personalized experience for each user.

 ### 2. Profile Management
 Users can create and manage their profiles, including updating profile pictures, bios, and other information.

 ### 3. Photo Sharing
-Infinet allows users to upload and share photos with their followers.
+Sparkify allows users to upload and share photos with their followers.

 ### 4. Feed Exploration
 Users can explore a visual feed of content, including posts from their followers and popular content on the platform.